Published: January 26, 2026

 The U.S. Department of State has not included a Crime “C” Indicator on the Travel Advisory for Mongolia.

 The crime emergency line in Mongolia is 102.
+Review the U.S. Department of State’s Crime Victims Assistance brochure.

 Pickpocketing can occur at any time, especially in crowded places like markets, train stations, and popular tourist attractions.
 You should take precautions to protect your personal effects when in public.
-The Embassy has also received reports of visitors’ accommodations being burgled while occupied.
+The Embassy has also received reports of visitors’ accommodation being burgled while occupied.
 These burglaries most often occurred when travelers were staying in yurt (known in Mongolia as ger) camps where locking the door to the accommodation may not be possible.

-The most seen form of robbery experienced by visitors to Mongolia is mugging.
+The most common form of robbery experienced by visitors to Mongolia is mugging.
 You are most likely to be mugged if you are alone in unfamiliar urban neighborhoods after dark, or in unregistered private vehicles operating as taxis.
 Stick to well-lit and well-established tourist areas and use registered taxis whenever possible.

 Though infrequent, the Embassy does receive reports of sexual assaults perpetrated against travelers.
 These reports indicate that perpetrators are most often familiar with the victim in some way such as tour guides or employees of locations frequented by tourists, like ger camps and monasteries.
 If you are a victim of sexual assault, contact the Mongolian police immediately and seek assistance from the Embassy by calling +976 7007-6001.
 Female travelers are encouraged to avoid traveling alone in Mongolia and all travelers should research and hire only reputable tour agencies with established safety and security records, especially when visiting remote areas far from the capital.